cap-js/docs/guides/databases.md

 ---
 synopsis: >
   This guide provides instructions on how to use databases with CAP applications.
-  Out of the box-support is provided for HANA, SQLite, H2 (Java only), and PostgreSQL.
+  Out of the box-support is provided for SAP HANA, SQLite, H2 (Java only), and PostgreSQL.
 status: released
 uacp: Used as link target from Help Portal at https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/e4a7559baf9f4e4394302442745edcd9.html
 impl-variants: true